LS6 Camshaft Upgrade Guide

 - Distinctive “chop-chop” exhaust sound

-Another “benefit” of an LS6 cam upgrade is the distinctive exhaust note from cams.
+Another “benefit” of a cam upgrade is the distinctive exhaust note from an upgraded cam.
 While small cams will keep the exhaust sounding relatively stock, larger cams will give the distinct “chop-chop” sound we all know and love.
 Especially through long-tube headers, most cam swaps sound absolutely fantastic on LS engines.

 The final thing we will go into is ECU tuning for your camshaft upgrade.
 On smaller cams you can get away without tuning, but the larger the cam the harder the time the ECU has compensating.
 If the ECU struggles to compensate, the engine will struggle to properly idle and stop from misfiring.